 Residual income can be many things – it can be interest income from a savings account, small royalties or dividend payments from creative work or investments, or even rental fees from income property.
-In my case, my residual income takes the form of small payments from some minor oil leases that have been passed down through several generations of my family.
+In my case, my residual income takes the form of small dividends from some minor oil leases that have been passed down through several generations of my family.

 How Residual Income can Benefit Generations of your Family

 The exact details are hazy – this all happened decades before I was born but from what I can piece together, my grandfather or great-grandfather had a business investment in some budding oil wells in Kansas.
 The business dissolved at some point, but he retained some partial shares in the oil rights as his share of the partnership.

 Building Generational Wealth with Residual Income